iboukris/webgss/README.md

 It incorporates the MIT krb5 libraries compiled to JavaScript & WebAssembly using emscripten.

 ## Usage

+To import in the browser use the ES6 module like this (see example.html):
+`import webgss from './lib/webgss.js';`

+For node use the npm package like this: `let webgss = require('webgss');`

 ```javascript
 async function kerberizedFetch(url, kdcproxy, user, pwd)
 {